CURIOSSorg/curioss.org/content/news/2025-12-15-essential_outreach_strategiesf_or_academic_ospos.md

 Academic open source program offices (OSPOs) serve as centers of competency for open source software within their universities.

-While the focus and work of academic OSPOs may differ, ‘The overarching goal of an academic OSPO is to maximize the social and economic impact of open source software for research [and] education, both within and outside the academic environment …’ ([Definition of an Academic OSPO](https://zenodo.org/records/13910683), pg 2, Barba L, Choudhury C, Flanagan C, Lippert D, Littauer R, Young J).
+While the focus and work of individual academic OSPOs may differ, ‘The overarching goal of an academic OSPO is to maximize the social and economic impact of open source software for research [and] education, both within and outside the academic environment …’ ([Definition of an Academic OSPO](https://zenodo.org/records/13910683), pg 2, Barba L, Choudhury S, Flanagan C, Lippert D, Littauer R, Young J).

 Without effective outreach, even the most well-resourced OSPO risks becoming an underutilized resource, known only to a small circle of researchers and open source projects within their institution.